dalgarins/parquetstudio/README.md

 - **✏️ Edit Cells** - Direct cell editing with automatic type validation (INTEGER, DOUBLE, BOOLEAN, VARCHAR, DATE, TIMESTAMP)
 - **➕ Add Rows** - Insert new rows with type-appropriate default values
 - **🗑️ Delete Rows** - Remove selected rows with confirmation
+- **➕ Add Columns** - Add new columns to your Parquet table with custom name and type
+- **🗑️ Delete Columns** - Remove columns from your Parquet table with confirmation
 - **🔍 Search** - Real-time search across all columns with filtering
 - **💾 Save As** - Export edited data to new Parquet files using DuckDB
 - **📊 Type Safety** - Automatic type conversion and validation
+- **📅 Flexible Date/Time Parsing** - Supports multiple TIMESTAMP formats (ISO, space-separated, with milliseconds)
 - **⚡ Performance** - Powered by DuckDB for fast read/write operations

 ## 🚀 Quick Start